MobilityData/GTFS_Schedule_Best-Practices/en/best-practices.md

 ### Why not just change the GTFS reference?

 Good question!
 The process of examining the Specification, data usage and needs did indeed trigger some changes to the Specification (see [closed pull requests in GitHub](https://github.com/google/transit/pulls?q=is%3Apr+is%3Aclosed)).
 Specification reference amendments are subject to a higher bar of scrutiny and comment than the Best Practices.
-However, there was still need to agree on a clear set of Best Practice recommendations.

-The working group anticipates that some GTFS Best Practices will eventually become part of the core GTFS reference.
+Certain Best Practices are being merged into the spec based on their level of adoption and community consensus.
+Eventually, all GTFS Best Practices could become part of the core GTFS Reference.

-### Do GTFS validator tools check for conformance with these Best Practices?
+### How to check for conformance with these Best Practices?

-No validator tool currently checks for conformance with all Best Practices.
-Various validator tools check for conformance with some of these best practices.
-For a list of GTFS validator tools, see [GTFS Validators](https://github.com/CUTR-at-USF/awesome-transit#gtfs-validators).
-If you write a GTFS validator tool that references these Best Practices, please email [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).
+The Canonical GTFS Schedule Validator checks for compliance against these Best Practices.
+You can find more about this validation tool on the [validate page](https://gtfs.org/schedule/validate/).

 ### I represent a transit agency.
 What steps can I take so that our software service providers and vendors follow these Best Practices?